-"Closing Costs" are the fees which cover various services involved in the sale of a house.
-Buyers and sellers almost always negotiate to decide how to split these closing costs.
+"Closing Costs" are the fees which cover the various services involved when you sell or buy a house.
+Sellers & buyers usually negotiate these costs.

 Standard Closing Costs

 Appraisal Fee Credit Report Up-front Interest Payment Escrow Account Various TaxesLoan-related costs Points — A fee paid to lower your mortgage interest rate (optional)

 Insurance Transfer Taxes and Recording Fees

 Title Insurance Flood / Earthquake Insurance Private Mortgage Insurance (PMI)